The Primary Source Of Information For Osha Standards Is

 OSHA’s Role in Setting Safety Standards

 OSHA doesn’t just make up rules out of thin air.
-On top of that, the agency follows a structured process that includes reviewing workplace incidents, consulting with experts, and often proposing new standards for public comment.
+Still, the agency follows a structured process that includes reviewing workplace incidents, consulting with experts, and often proposing new standards for public comment.
 Once finalized, these standards become part of the federal code and carry the force of law.

 So in practice, when OSHA says a certain type of fall protection is required at 6 feet, it’s not arbitrary.
-On top of that, it’s based on data showing that falls are a leading cause of workplace injuries and fatalities.
+It’s based on data showing that falls are a leading cause of workplace injuries and fatalities.
 And that data is compiled, analyzed, and codified into the standards you see today.

 Types of OSHA Standards